 Dangerous Forklifts in New York Causing Injuries and Death

 Many construction workers and employees of warehouses and warehouse stores operate forklifts each day.
 Powered industrial lift trucks called forklifts are widely used at construction sites, in warehouse operations, and in big-box stores, such as Home Depot and Lowes, etc. They do the heavy lifting of several people.
 According to the U.S. Department of Labor Occupational Safety and Health Administration (OSHA), there are nearly 35,000 forklift-related serious injuries and 85 forklift-related worker deaths each year.

-If you have been injured in a forklift accident, the NYC personal injury attorneys at the law firm of Wingate, Russotti, Shapiro & Halperin, LLP, we are experienced personal injury attorneys who will fight for your rights if your injuries were the result of someone else’s negligence, defective equipment, or if your employer failed to provide adequate training.
+If you have been injured in a forklift accident, the NYC personal injury attorneys at the law firm of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we are experienced personal injury attorneys who will fight for your rights if your injuries were the result of someone else’s negligence, defective equipment, or if your employer failed to provide adequate training.
 Call us at (212) 986-7353 for a free initial consultation.